kach/nearley/README.md

 Examples
 --------
-You can read [the calculator example](examples/calculator/arithmetic.ne) to get a feel for the syntax.
+You can read [the calculator example](examples/calculator/arithmetic.ne) to get a feel for the syntax (see it live [http://hardmath123.github.io/nearley/examples/calculator/](here)).

 Catching errors
 ---------------